-I grew up in the Methodist tradition, spent my high school years torn between fundamentalism and charismatic religious experience (while studying at a Mennonite high school; talk about a mixed up kid!), and ended up settling into being Mennonite after much struggle during college and graduate school.
+I grew up in the Methodist tradition, spent my high school years torn between fundamentalism and charismatic religious experience (while studying at a Mennonite high school; talk about a mixed up kid!).
+I joined a Mennonite Church after high school, around the time that I got married.
+I remained Mennonite for most of my life since then, but with varying degrees of intellectual and spiritual struggle.
 If you don’t know much about what a “Mennonite” is, here are a couple of helpful links:

 - What’s a Mennonite? (written by me for a church webpage)

 - Confession of Faith in a Mennonite Perspective

 No, I’ve never been the kind of Mennonite with a horse and buggy.
 I have a PhD and listen to Frank Zappa, after all.
 (Not that I don’t think we’d be better off with horses and buggies.)
 I’ve suffered some very severe disappointments with Mennonite congregations and institutional structures, especially since 2013 (when my book, For a Church to Come, was published by Herald Press (Mennonite publisher).
 The resulting discontent came to a head in 2019 when Gail (my wife) and I left the congregation in which we had been active.
 We temporarily tried associating with a Mennonite congregation 90 minutes away.
 We are very grateful for those who welcomed us there, but aside from the unworkable distance, some of the tensions that have long defined me (spelled out more fully below) had come to the surface again.